briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-        1. _(a)_ "Assessment" means a written finding by the Tax Administrator that a person has underpaid municipal income tax, or owes penalty and interest, or any combination of tax, penalty, or interest, to the municipal corporation that commences the person’s time limitation for making an appeal to the Board of Tax Review pursuant to Section 124.21, and has "ASSESSMENT" written in all capital letters at the top of such finding.
+        1. _(a)_ "Assessment" means a written finding by the Tax Administrator that a person has underpaid municipal income tax, or owes penalty and interest, or any combination of tax, penalty, or interest, to the municipal corporation that commences the person's time limitation for making an appeal to the Board of Tax Review pursuant to Section 124.21, and has "ASSESSMENT" written in all capital letters at the top of such finding.